 '''

 // Possible values for a trace's Type field

 type TraceType uint8

 const (

 // Generated when one smart contract calls another

 Call TraceType = iota

-// Generated for mining rewards (there are three subtypes of this

-// type with values of "block", "uncle", and "external")
+// Generated for mining rewards (there are three subtypes of this // type with values of "block", "uncle", and "external") Reward

-Reward

-// This trace type is generated during a self-destruct transaction
+// This trace type is generated during a self-destruct transaction SelfDestruct

-SelfDestruct

 // This trace is generated during the creation of a smart contract

 // (CreateFailed is identified if the deployment fails but the tx does not.)

 Create

 )

 '''

 The differing traces carry information that contains addresses appearances in differing locations.
-In some cases, those locations are Explicit-in the sense that these values are stored locations that are explicitly documented as being addresses.
+In some cases, those locations are explicit-in the sense that these values are stored in locations that are explicitly documented as being addresses.
 These addresses are "easily-found" (pink in the above image).

-For other trace types, such as smart contract interactions, addresses may appear Implicitly in raw byte data such as the input and output fields.
-When an Explicit address appearance is found, we easily add it to the growing appearance map.
-When the addresses appearance is Implicit, we must be creative-using heuristics to find appearances as we've described in the section below called "Purposefully Sloppy."
+For other trace types, such as smart contract interactions, addresses may appear implicitly in raw byte data such as the input and output fields of a trace.
+When an explicit address appearance is found, we easily add it to the growing appearance map.
+When the addresses appearance is implicit, we must be creative-using heuristics to find appearances as we've described in the section below called Purposefully Sloppy.

-The Trace data structure is made up of two sub-structures called Trace.Action and Trace.Result (see the RPC documentation).
-We summarize the various trace types, address locations, and Explicit / Implicit aspect of the trace in this table.
+The Trace data structure is made up of two sub-structures called Trace.
+Action and Trace.
+Result (see the RPC documentation).
+We summarize the various trace types, address locations, and explicit / implicit aspect of the trace in this table.

-Туре Location Aspect
+Type Location Aspect

-Call Action.From Explicit
+Call Action.From explicit

-Action.To Explicit
+Action.To explicit

 Reward

-Block Action.Author Explicit
+Block Action.Author explicit

-Uncle Action.Author Explicit
+Uncle Action.Author explicit

 External (Gnosis?)
-Action.Author Explicit
+Action.Author explicit

-SelfDestruct Action.Address Explicit
+SelfDestruct Action.Address explicit

-Action.Refund Explicit
+Action.Refund explicit

-Create Action.From Result.Address Explicit Explicit
+Create Action.From Result.Address explicit explicit

-CreateFailed Receipt.ContractAddr Explicit
+CreateFailed Receipt.ContractAddr explicit

-Create Input (contract byte data) Implicit
+Create Input (contract byte data) implicit

-Any Input (function call data) Implicit
+Any Input (function call data) implicit

-Any Output (function output data) Implicit
+Any Output (function output data) implicit

-The address appearance extraction carried out for the rows in the table labeled Implicit are described in the section called "Purposeful Sloppiness."
-Because the log data contains a similar distinction between Explicit appearance locations and implicit, we explain the processing of the Log data first.
+The address appearance extraction carried out for the rows in the table labeled implicit are described in the section called Purposeful Sloppiness.
+Because the log data contains a similar distinction between explicit appearance locations and implicit, we explain the processing of the Log data first.